RuiFSP/100-days-of-code/r1-log.md

    - imagine what the computer will do each time, when we execute the code
 4) Fix Errors 😄
    - fix errors highlighted in your editor first
-   - run the code and we get for example a TypeError, because we forgot to convert an str input to int
+   - run the code, and we get for example a TypeError, because we forgot to convert a str input to int
      - we can also copy the error and search for an answer on the web : google, stackoverflow, chatgpt 🤣
    - we have a print statement and for example we forgot to correct use fstrings(annoying bugs, we do not have any help)
 5) Print is your friend 😆